 advertisement

-In 2017, the company was acquired by SoundExchange, and has gone on to tackle contemporary licensing and royalty issues.
-CMRRA is working with SOCAN, Music Publishers Canada and CIMA to establish a licensing framework for AI use of copy-righted material, one of the biggest hot-button topics in the industry.
+In 2017, the company was acquired by SoundExchange and has gone on to tackle contemporary licensing and royalty issues.
+CMRRA and other industry partners such as SOCAN, Music Publishers Canada and CIMA are all working with government to ensure acceptable framework for AI use of copy-righted material to ensure rights owners are compensated for the usage of their IP, one of the biggest hot-button topics in the industry.

 Speaking with Billboard Canadaearlier this year, Shaver also highlighted a focus on streamlining metadata.